gerhynes/scala-notes/README.md

 }
 ```

-If a pattern match doesn't match anything it'll throw a `MatchError` so it's good practice to include a catch all case.
+If a pattern match doesn't match anything, it'll throw a `MatchError` so it's good practice to include a catch all case.

 Catch blocks and generators are also based on pattern matching.